Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>REV.UP</b>    reverse-update file on &lt;sourceDir&gt; (if the file on &lt;backupDir&gt;
           is newer than the file on &lt;sourceDir&gt;)
 <b>REV.UP.!</b>  reverse-update file on &lt;sourceDir&gt; which is newer
-          than the last run of Zaloha
+          than the last run of Zaloha (or newer than the last run of Zaloha minus 3600 secs if option <b>--ok3600s</b> is given)

 Exec4:  remaining removals of obsolete files/directories from &lt;backupDir&gt;
         (can be optionally switched off via the <b>--noRemove</b> option)